u12206050/directus-extension-dev-canvas/README.md

 2. Start up your Directus instance, and navigate to the Developer Canvas module in the sidebar.
+> You might have to enable the module in the settings first time you load it.

 3. Update if needed the the URL of the running vite server